PhantomChain/docs/docs/other/glossary.md

 #### What is a "Transport"?
 A Transport happens to data as it flows through the network from peer to peer.

-#### What is a "Dark Address"?
+#### What is a "DXPH Address"?
-A Dark address is on the Development Network of PHANTOM and holds the DARK currency.
+A DXPH address is on the Development Network of PHANTOM and holds the DXPH currency.

 #### What is a "Reward"?
 A reward is attributed to the block creator for its validation efforts.